al6x/cluster_management/readme.md

 **It's very easy**, there are only a 3 concept - Box, Cluster and Service.

 Usage:

  - package installation, dependencies, versioning
  - process management, start/stop services
  - deplyment

-It's designed to be used with [Virtual File System][vfs], [Virtual Operation System][vos] and Rake, but it's not a requirements, You can use other tools also.
+It's designed to be used with [Virtual File System][vfs], [Virtual Operation System][vos] and Rake, but it's not required, You can use other tools also.

 ## Core Concepts